rubrikinc/rubrik-sdk-for-powershell/.github/ISSUE_TEMPLATE/bug-report.md

 **Failure Logs**

-Please include any relevant log snippets or files here, *IMPORTANT* this information will be visible publicly.
+Please include any relevant log snippets or files here, *IMPORTANT* all information will be visible publicly on GitHub.
 Do not include user names, passwords, API tokens or any identifiable information when submitting failure logs.